wallabag/wallabag/en/admin/installation/installation.md

 You will find the [md5 hash of the latest package on our website](https://wallabag.org/en#download).

+The static package requires each command to be appended by `--env=prod` as the static package is only usable as a prod environment (dev environment is not supported and won't work at all).

 Now, read the next step to create your virtual host.

 You must create your first user by using the command `php bin/console wallabag:install --env=prod`